US, China spar in first face-to-face meeting under Biden

 Just a day before the meeting, Blinken had announced new sanctions over Beijing's crackdown on pro-democracy advocates in Hong Kong.
 In response, China stepped up its rhetoric opposing U.S. interference in domestic affairs and complained directly about it.

 “Is this a decision made by the United States to try to gain some advantage in dealing with China?"
-Yang asked.
+State Councilor Wang Yi asked.
 "Certainly this is miscalculated and only reflects the vulnerability and weakness inside the United States and it will not shake China’s position or resolve on those issues.”

 Trump had taken pride in forging what he saw as a strong relationship with Chinese leader Xi Jinping.
 But the relationship disintegrated after the coronavirus pandemic spread from the Wuhan province across the globe and unleashed a public health and economic disaster.